In today's tutorial, I'll show you how to make a fairy-tale book cover with a vintage-inspired look.

-Make sure you are completely happy with the text arrangement on the page—once you begin illustrating around the type, you will not be able to move it about.
+Make sure you're completely happy with the text arrangement on the page—once you begin illustrating around the type, you won't be able to move it.
 Once you’re happy, go to File > Print and print out the cover to size onto a piece of A4- or Letter-sized paper.

 You may find it helpful to use the Rectangle Tool (M) first, to mark out the trim edge of the paper in black, so you can see where the cover ends.

-Once you have your typography printed out, you are ready to start illustrating your cover.
+Once you have your typography printed out, you're ready to start illustrating your fairy-tale cover.

-To recreate a medieval, vintage-inspired style, illustrations in a woodcut style, with simple chunky edges and solid silhouettes will look incredibly charming.
-Google ‘woodcut art’ to browse examples of the style and source inspiration for your cover.
-Some woodcut designs are very complex, but we’re aiming for more simplistic, naive designs, which not only look great on cover designs but are also easy to create.
+Google "woodcut art" to browse examples of the style and find inspiration for your cover.
+Some woodcut designs are very complex, but we’re aiming for more simplistic, naive designs, which not only look great on antique book cover designs but are also easy to create.

 Grab your pencil and get started!

-Start with the larger features of the design—here I wanted to have a wolf curved around one corner of the cover, and a goose at the top right, both popular subjects in the Grimm fairy tales.
+Start with the larger features of the design—here I wanted to have a wolf curved around one corner of the old book design cover and a goose at the top right: both popular subjects in the Grimm fairy tales.